sushashi/devops-with-docker/Part1/README.md

 [GIN-debug] GET    /*path                    --> server.Start.func1 (3 handlers)
 [GIN-debug] Listening and serving HTTP on :8080
 ```

+### Exercise 1.9
+- Steps:
+    - `touch text.log` to create a file we can link to it.
+    - `docker run -v "$(pwd)/text.log:/usr/src/app/text.log" devopsdockeruh/simple-web-service` to start a container with a bind mount that points to the file we've just created.

+### Exercise 1.10

+- Command:
+    - `docker run -p 127.0.0.1:8080:8080 web-server`

 ## Summary / notes ..

 Commands | What | Short